There are Three Types of Contrails

 If the air is very moist, a contrail will form behind an airplane and stay in the sky for long time.
 This type of contrail will stay in the sky long after the airplane has flown out of sight.
 It can last for a few minutes or longer than a day, and it keeps its shape of a thin line.

 Image courtesy of Kirsten Meymaris

 Persistent Spreading Contrails:

 These contrails form when a persistent contrail spreads out.
-They grow wider and fuzzier and sometimes contrails they become human-made clouds!
+They grow wider and fuzzier as time passes.
+Sometimes contrails will actually take on the characteristics of a natural cirrus cloud and no longer look like contrails, so they become human-made clouds.

 Image courtesy of Peggy LeMone

 Back to Contrails